outdreamer/build-a-cure-1/docs/comedy.md

 - 'if patients want to keep complaining about bills & request unnecessary, they can pay for their doctors' therapy'
 - 'patients can be their own doctors by shooting off the bacteria with their medical rifles'
 - 'patients only get science if theyre willing to protect gun rights with their lives'
-- 'people who get old & acquire an infestation of legal teams arent mentally strong enough to will their medical problems such as aging away'
+- 'people who get old & acquire an infestation of legal teams arent mentally strong enough to will their medical problems such as aging & legal staff away'
+- 'republicans are hobbits & they need our charity to find a cure'
+- 'republicans hate scientists bc they would figure out they were hobbits'

 ## Basic Income

+- 'imagine the sex robot industry innovations if Trump had had basic income'
+- 'Trumps painting of himself as a ripped superhero would be real if he had had basic income'
+- 'we would be able to hire a 24/7 security team to chase Trump off the golf course if there was basic income bc people would volunteer for that if they didnt have to worry about the basics'

 ## Consensus